everything-is-me/BSM-6G-Test/README.md

         └── ...

-Every folder has its own README.md
+Each folder has its own README.md

 ## License